-The iOS 11 update has reportedly been jailbroken for devices running iOS 11.0, iOS 11.0.1, iOS 11.0.2, iOS 11.0.3, iOS 11.1, iOS 11.1.1, or iOS 11.1.2.
-The LiberiOS jailbreak is for advanced users only and it doesn’t include Cydia.
+The iOS 11 update has been jailbroken for devices running iOS 11.0, iOS 11.0.1, iOS 11.0.2, iOS 11.0.3, iOS 11.1, iOS 11.1.1, or iOS 11.1.2.
+The LiberiOS jailbreak is for advanced users only and it currently doesn’t include Cydia.

-There isn’t a working jailbreak for iOS 11.2, iOS 11.2.1, iOS 11.2.2, or the iOS 11.2.5 beta and we aren’t expecting one to emerge anytime soon.
+There isn’t a working jailbreak for iOS 11.2, iOS 11.2.1, iOS 11.2.2, or the iOS 11.2.5 update and we aren’t expecting one to emerge anytime soon.

 For more about the iOS 11 jailbreak, take a look at our roundup.